parsa-epfl/Flexus-Debugging/README.md

 ## Style ##

-You can import ***style.grass*** file into your browser by drag&drop to make your graph have better looking.
+You can import ***Flexus-Debugging/setting/style.grass*** file into your browser by drag&drop to make your graph have better looking.

 ## Node and Relationships ##